-A formal registration period begins each January; applications are accepted with a non-refundable fee.
+Applications open for new families in November and a formal registration period begins each January; applications are accepted with a non-refundable fee.
 For all families new to the school, parishioner verification forms are sent immediately to the parish office; for current families, these forms are sent to the parish in January each year.
 If all other requirements for registration are met, admission is based on longevity as an active, contributing parish member.
-Parishioners who do not maintain status as an active, contributing parish member will be considered non-active and ineligible for subsidy from the parish; evidence of non-support to the parish during the previous calendar year may result in revocation of the parish-subsidized tuition rate at any time.
-The parish subsidy applies only to students in grades K-8.
+Parishioners who do not maintain status as an active, contributing parish member will be considered non-active and ineligible for investment from the parish; evidence of non-support to the parish during the previous calendar year may result in revocation of the parish-subsidized tuition rate at any time.
+The parish investment applies only to students in grades TK-8.
 Catholic families from parishes with a school, non-active Catholic families and families of other faiths pay the full cost per pupil.